aralroca/next-translate/README.md

 }
 ```

+## 11. How to save the user-defined language

+You can set a cookie named `NEXT_LOCALE` with the user-defined language as value, this way a locale can be forced.

-## 10. How to use multi-language in a page
+## 12. How to use multi-language in a page

 In some cases, when the page is in the current language, you may want to do some exceptions displaying some text in another language.